itsneeleshsingh/pwn.college_neelesh/Hello_Hackers.md

 # Intro to Arguments
 The challenge asks to run the `hello` command but this time with an argument that is `hackers`.
 Instead of just typing `hello` that is a single command, we have to write command + argument that is `hello hackers`.
+The flag is printed as output and on sumbitting the flag, challenge is completed.

 ## My solution
 **Flag:** `pwn.college{g4CgO5T_DvafOLCxxGOVG1UkQ4H.QX4YjM1wCO2kjNzEzW}`